-School Gardens for Learning
+School Garden Learning Network

 These projects eventually coalesced into Napa Valley School Garden Network, led by Louann Talbert to increase the visibility and coordination of school garden educators.
 From 2017-2020, educators met monthly to learn and grow together.